Saran33/Astrium/Notes.md

 `pip install channels-redis`
 - Refresh the page and it should return a websocket handshake (check in the chrome console or shell).
 10. Configuration for how the server sends data to front end:
-- Task was previousy in celery beat, but we don't want it to schedule automatically.
+- Task was initially in celery beat, but we don't want it to schedule automatically.
 We want it to dynamically schedule, so that we can add and delete tasks from the periodic task table within our database.
 - Add tasks inside connect method, inside celery beat schedule, so it can tell celery to perform that task.
 Add:
-a.
+- a.
 Parse query_string.
-b.
+- b.
 Add to celery beat - Create a new task for performing a django ORM operation to add a new record in the db table.
 We can't perform it directly within the async function, so need to create a sync function, addToCeleryBeat().
 11. In tasks.py, send data to group.
 `pip install asyncio`
 12. Set recieve function in consumers.py - broadcast to all users for now, to check it is working on client side.